Routes from Larche through

 It takes just over an hour from the Isola 2000 village to climb to the Col de Mercière at 2,343 meters.
 From there in summer you can descend through the fields, cutting off the curves of the sinuous dirt road that forms the official trail, until you reach the lovely pine, larch and fir forest.

 You walk easily through this enjoyable forest on a dirt road closed to traffic, first descending, then almost keeping level, for 1 1/2 or 2 hours until the Col de Salesé (2031).
 Just before the col you meet and join the GR52.
-You are now off the Haute Tinée 2 map, but on the GR52 map if you are using a French Topoguide.
+You are now off the Haute Tinée 2 map and on the Vesubie map, but on the GR52 map if you are using a French Topoguide.
 In any case, the route is signposted and waymarked.
 From the col you descend on a highly trampled trail to the Parking area in 1 hour, and then by the tarred road to Boreon (1526 m) in another 1/2 hour.
 Total time is 5 to 5 1/2 hours.

 A wolf sanctuary in Le Boreon—containing about 20 wolves—may be toured in a couple of hours.
-Le Boreon has a pleasant lake, much visited by tourists for the day, and a restaurant serving trout you are supposed to catch yourself (but they bent the rules).
+Le Boreon has a pleasant lake, much visited by tourists for the day, and a restaurant serving trout you are supposed to catch yourself (but they bend the rules).
 There is at least one hotel and also in a Gite d'étape, as well as bus service to Nice.
-As you are now on the GR52, covered in detail in a topoguide, my detailed trail description ends with Boreon.
+As you are now on the GR52, covered in detail in a topoguide, so my detailed trail description ends with Boreon.

 Should you wish to rejoin the GR5 rather than walk the GR52 (see my discussion of the choice between the two on the next page), just before the Col de Salesé (after about 3.5 hours of easy walking from Isola 2000) you must take the GR52 in the opposite direction .
 The topoguide walking time from this point to St. Dalmas-Valdeblore is about 4h50m, or about 8.5 hours from Isola 2000.
 There is no intermediate lodging point, unless you bivouac near small lakes 20 minutes below the Pas de Barn.
 (If you are willing to walk to St. Dalmas-Valdeblore by an alternative to the GR52, it appears from maps that you could save at least an hour and perhaps two by going via the abandoned hamlet of Mollières.)